toadkicker/railsstrap/README.md

 Most of the info you'll need is in the wiki, and if it isn't please contribute!

+##Building the gem

+The gem is organized by ruby specific tasks, and front-end specific tasks. `bundle exec rake` will attempt to run the suite of build commands, but you need a few dependencies that are outside of bundler/rubygems's domain.

+For compiling stylesheets and javascripts, the gem uses Gruntjs.
+You'll need node/npm installed to compile them manually. *You do not need to use grunt if you are just referencing specific less/js/coffee files in your rails app*

 ## Many thanks to the twitter-bootstrap-rails contributors, who made this fork possible:
 <ul>